shrena-patel/100-days-of-code/log.md

 - Directives are Vue-specific syntax and go where HTML attributes (such as `href` or `src`) go.
 They always start with a '`v-`' prefic and the value of a directive is evaluated as JavaScript.
 - Directive can take arguments by adding a colon after the directive name, such as `<a v-bind:href="url">`, which dynamically binds data to a regular HTML attribute.
 - Using the `v-for` directive, you can loop through an array in a similar way to how you would in a for loop or map function.
+- `v-model` directive is used for two-way data binding on any user input HTML element - text input, radio buttons etc. When data in such an element that has a v-model changes, it updates the data property it is tied to.

 ***Methods***